Flashfyre/Spectrite/README.md

 A creeper made of Spectrite.
 It has a bit more health than a regular creeper and its explosion carries a powerful Spectrite Damage effect that leaves behind a lingering cloud of Spectrite Damage.
 They also drop Spectrite Dust which can be used to brew Spectrite Damage potions.

 ### Spectrite Skeleton
 A skeleton made of Spectrite.
 It has a bit more health than a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
-It carries either a Spectrite Bow or Perfect Spectrite Bow and fires Spectrite Arrows.
-Upon being defeated, it will drop Spectrite Arrows the same as a regular skeleton drops regular arrows.
+It carries either a Diamond Spectrite Bow with Diamond Spectrite Arrows or Spectrite Bow with Spectrite Arrows.
+Upon being defeated, it may drop a single Spectrite Arrow of the same type as the one it holds.
 It also has a chance to have a Spectrite Sword instead of a bow and arrows.
 Its armour and weapon each have a very small chance of dropping.

 ### Spectrite Wither Skeleton
 A wither skeleton made of Spectrite.
 It has a bit more health than a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
-It carries a Spectrite Sword, a Perfect Spectrite Sword or, on a very rare occasion, a Spectrite Legend Blade.
+It carries a Diamond Spectrite Sword, a Spectrite Sword or, on a very rare occasion, a Spectrite Legend Blade.
 It also has a chance to have a Spectrite Bow and arrows instead of a sword.
 Upon being defeated, its armour and weapon each have a very small chance of dropping.
 It also may drop its skull which can be used as a decent helmet.

 ### Spectrite Golem
 A golem made of Spectrite that lives in Spectrite Dungeons.
 It has a very high amount of health.
 They are usually quite peaceful, though they do not like to be pushed around.
 They have extremely high endurance and power, but are somewhat lacking when it comes to speed.
 They will naturally heal over time.

-Spectrite Golems have unique drops: Spectrite Brick (common), Spectrite Gem (uncommon), Spectrite Shield (very rare), Perfect Spectrite Shield (extremely rare)
+Spectrite Golems have unique drops: Spectrite Brick (common), Spectrite Gem (uncommon), Diamond Spectrite Shield (very rare), Spectrite Shield (extremely rare)

 Friendly Spectrite Golems can also be summoned by the player using the same pattern as the Iron Golem, but with Spectrite Blocks instead of Iron Blocks.